50 Creative Wedding Hashtag Ideas for Indian Couples

 Destination and Location-Based Hashtags

-- #WeddingInJaipur — simple and discoverable
+- #WeddingInJaipur — straightforward and searchable

-- #GoanMandap
+- #GoanMandap — beach wedding vibes

 - #MumbaiMangalsutra